cap-js/attachments/README.md

 ### Object Stores

 A valid object store service binding is required, typically one provisioned through SAP BTP.
-See [Local Development](#local-development) and [Deployment to Cloud Foundry](#deployment-to-cloud-foundry) on how to use this object store service binding.
+See [Storage Targets](#storage-targets) and [Deployment to Cloud Foundry](#deployment-to-cloud-foundry) on how to use this object store service binding.

 #### Deployment to Cloud Foundry